wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 === Delicious Wishlist for WordPress ===
 Contributors: aldolat
 Donate link: http://www.aldolat.it/wordpress/wordpress-plugins/delicious-wishlist-for-wordpress/
-Tags: del.icio.us, wishlist, bookmarks
-Requires at least: 3.0
+Tags: delicious, del.icio.us, wishlist, bookmarks Requires at least: 3.0
-Tested up to: 3.2-RC1
+Tested up to: 3.4.2
-Stable tag: 2.4
+Stable tag: 2.5

 Adds a Wishlist page to your WordPress blog using your Delicious Bookmarks.

 == Description ==

 This plugin allows you to publish in your blog a wishlist using your Delicious bookmarks.

 In order to make this, when you visit a web page with something you like, tag that page with two different bookmarks: `wishlist` and, if it is very important, `***` (three stars).
 Then, when you visit a page with something less important, you could use `wishlist` and `**` (two stars), and finally for a page with something even less important, you could use `wishlist` and `*` (one star).

 It's not mandatory to use these exact tags: you can choose your own tags, but consider that you have to bookmark a page with at least two different tags: one general to collect all your bookmarks relative to your wishlist, and another to mark that page depending on the importance of the stuff for you.

-When you are done with an item (you have bought it or someone gave it to you as a gift), you can edit that bookmark on Delicious and remove the star(s), leaving only the main tag (e.g., `wishlist`), so you can maintain in Delicious an archive of all desired items.
+When you are done with an item (you have bought it or someone gave it to you as a gift), you can edit that bookmark on Delicious and remove the star(s).
+Leave only the main tag (e.g., `wishlist`), so you can maintain in Delicious an archive of all desired items.

 == Installation ==